opentoonz/opentoonz_docs/source/creating_movements.rst

 Tracking Points
 ~~~~~~~~~~~~~~~
-It is possible to automatically track specific regions in a sequence of images by using the Tracker tool (|tracker|).
+It is possible to automatically track specific regions in a sequence of images by using the **Tracker** tool (|tracker|).
 The results of the tool are a series of hooks that can be used to link an object to another (see above).

 |tracking_regions|

-When selected the Tracker tool (|tracker|) allows you to define one or several regions in an image by defining a center and a size; regions can also be connected to one another to better track points having a visual geometrical relationship.
-The region defined with the tool sets both the pattern that the tracking system will try to recognize in the following images, and the size of the search area where it will look for it (that will be of approximately twice that region).
+When selected, the Tracker tool (|tracker|) allows you to define one or several regions in an image, by defining a center and a size; regions can also be connected to one another to better track points having a visual geometrical relationship.
+The region defined with the tool sets both, the *pattern* that the tracking system will try to recognize in the following images, and the *size* of the search area where it will look for it (that will be of approximately twice that region).

-Once areas to be tracked are defined in the first frame of a range, it is possible to automatically track the regions in a selected range, by specifying the following options:
+Once areas to be tracked are defined in the first frame of a range, it's possible to automatically track the regions in a selected range, by specifying the following options:

 |tracking_options|